Disruption-Consulting/autoMigrate/README.md

 # automigrate
-Simple solution to reduce the effort and cost migrating Oracle databases to the current terminal version 19 release.
+Mature solution that reduces the effort and cost migrating Oracle databases to the current terminal version 19 release.

-- no use of extra-cost options, like Goldengate and Active Data Guard
+- enables minimal application downtime without licensing extra-cost options
 - tested on source database versions 10.1, 10.2, 11.2, 12.1, 12.2, 18.3 (NON-CDB)
 - tested on target database versions 19.3 through 19.8 (CDB)

 # OVERVIEW

 Migrating or even upgrading Oracle database can incur significant cost and disruption, which is why many organizations avoid it for as long as possible.
-However, at the time of writing (July 2020) there are several factors that now make it incumbent on Oracle customers to migrate to version 19:
+However, at the time of writing (July 2020) there are several factors that make it increasingly incumbent on Oracle customers to migrate to version 19:

 - starting with version 20 Oracle will only support Multitenant architecture (CDB)
 - you can now run 3 PDBs per CDB license-free starting version 19